-In WWDC 2017 Apple announced CoreML framework which excited many developers for using it to build ML applications.But before that also many choices were available such as –
+In WWDC 2017 Apple announced CoreML framework which excited many developers and outsource software development businesses for using it to build ML applications.But before that also many choices were available such as –

 - Cloud Service( Google Cloud Vision, IBM Watson, Microsoft Azure Cognitive Services, Amazon Rekognition)